 2.2 Study Area

-The research was carried out in Adamawa State, situated in the northeastern region of Nigeria between roughly latitudes 7° and 11° North and longitudes 11° and 14° East.
-The state is bordered by Borno State to the north, Gombe State to the northwest, Taraba State to the southwest, and the Republic of Cameroon along its eastern boundary.
-With a total landmass of approximately 36,917 square kilometres, Adamawa encompasses varied agro-ecological environments, notably the Sudan and Northern Guinea savanna zones.
+The research was carried out in Adamawa State, located in the northeastern region of Nigeria, between roughly 7° and 11° North and 11° and 14° East. tate to the north, Gombe State to the northwest, Taraba State to the southwest, and the Republic of Cameroon along its eastern boundary.
+With a total landmass of approximately 36,917 square kilometers, Adamawa encompasses a range of agro-ecological environments, notably the Sudan and Northern Guinea savanna zones.

-Climatically, the area experiences typical tropical conditions marked by clearly defined wet and dry seasons.
-Annual precipitation generally ranges from about 700 mm to 1,200 mm, although both the timing and distribution of rainfall vary considerably across locations and years.
-The rainy period usually commences around April or May and extends to September or October, whereas the dry months are influenced by the Harmattan winds.
-Average yearly temperatures fall between 26 °C and 34 °C, and recent observations indicate rising heat levels alongside increasingly unpredictable rainfall patterns.
+Climatically, the area experiences typical tropical conditions, marked by distinct wet and dry seasons.
+Annual precipitation generally ranges from about 700 mm to 1,200 mm, although rainfall timing and distribution vary considerably across locations and years.
+The rainy period usually commences around April or May and extends to September or October, whereas the Harmattan winds influence the dry months.
+Average yearly temperatures range from 26 °C to 34 °C, and recent observations indicate rising temperatures alongside increasingly unpredictable rainfall patterns.

 Farming remains the principal source of livelihood for most residents, particularly in rural communities.
 Commonly cultivated food crops include maize, rice, sorghum, millet, cowpea, and groundnut, with production relying largely on rainfall rather than irrigation.
 Given these environmental and socioeconomic conditions, Adamawa State provides an appropriate setting for investigating how climate change affects food crop production and the livelihoods of rural households.